kathyforero/kathyforero/README.md

 # ✨ Katherine Forero ✨

-🎓 **Computer Engineering Student @ ESPOL**
+🎓 **Computer Engineering Student @ ESPOL**<br>
 💖 Passionate about modern software development with a creative flair.
-I bring a strong background in object-oriented programming, data structures, databases, and tools like JavaFX and Flutter.
+I have a strong background in object-oriented programming, data structures, databases, and tools like JavaFX and Flutter.
 Known for empathy, teamwork, and a love for problem-solving with a touch of elegance.

 ---